 What’s the room like?
 Guests are dropped off by minibus in a dark alley, before being ushered inside through an unmarked door.
-They then find themselves in an all-white, cocoon-like dining space with a single spot-lit table, at which everyone sits together.
+They find themselves in an all-white, cocoon-like dining space with a single spot-lit table, at which everyone sits together.
 The room then transforms itself throughout the meal; at one point the walls even slide back to reveal the kitchen at one end.
-The whole experience, including the warm and personable service, has made Ultraviolet the winner of the Art of Hospitality Award 2018.
+The whole experience, including the warm and personable service, led Ultraviolet to win the Art of Hospitality Award in 2018.

 Images: Scott Wright of Limelight Studio